 I ran across this quote on social media at some point, don’t know who said it but it provides a point that I believe is definitely something to contemplate.
 Jesus died for the church.
 When a man becomes a theologian but is divorced from the church, why is it that his theology and biblical labors are considered the best?
 In my experience, I have studied under eloquent professors (and theological windbags at times too) but it has been talking with pastors and how they do theology and teach doctrine that I have found the most wisdom.
 I guess my takeaway would be simple: value your pastors, pray for them to be faithful to their calling and listen to how they explain the Scriptures.
 Compare what they say to scripture, certainly; but give more weight to their remarks than the theologian not connected to the church.

 Published by Ryan M Marks

 Ryan is a bit of a nerd: loving to hike, strategy games, his garden, a good book, and learning.
 Presently serving: Strengthening Churches through itinerant Teaching, Administrating Discipleship & Revitalization, and Equipping Pastors through Encouragement.
-My prayer and desire is that my “life message” be Matthew 6:33, Colossians 1:27c-29, and Psalm 71:17-18.”
+His prayer and desire is that his “life message” be Matthew 6:33, Colossians 1:27c-29, and Psalm 71:17-18.”
 View all posts by Ryan M Marks